reg_unc

 The difference to

-is that at each step only the pair of parameters are varied, while all the other parameters remain at their starting value.
-This makes the result a less-accurate rendering of the projected shape of the hypersurface formed by the statistic, but the run-time is likely shorter than, the results ofreg_proj
+reg_projis that at each step only the pair of parameters are varied, while all the other parameters remain at their starting value.
+This makes the result a less-accurate rendering of the projected shape of the hypersurface formed by the statistic, but the run-time is likely shorter than, the results ofreg_proj, which fits the model to the remaining thawed parameters at each step.
+If there are no free parameters in the model, other than the parameters being plotted, then the results will be the same.Examples

 Vary the

-model component for all data sets with a source expression.>>> reg_unc(gsrc.xpos, gsrc.ypos)
+xposandyposparameters of thegsrcmodel component for all data sets with a source expression.>>> reg_unc(gsrc.xpos, gsrc.ypos)

 Use only the data in data set 1: